For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 What is the best time to sell basketball cards on Whatnot?#

-The first timing window to test is 10 PM-12 AM ET.
-In the current Auction Compass basketball-card sample, that was the strongest observed 2-hour Eastern Time window by median viewers per seller.
+The first timing window to test is Saturday 4 PM-6 PM ET.
+In the current Auction Compass basketball-card sample, that was the strongest observed 2-hour Eastern Time window by median viewers.

 Treat it as a starting point, not a guarantee.